Matthew L. Klunder

 Rear Admiral Matthew Lewis Klunder (born June 24, 1960) was the Chief of Naval Research at the Office of Naval Research in Arlington, Virginia from 2011 to 2014.
 In July 2010, Klunder reported as director of Intelligence, Surveillance and Reconnaissance Capabilities Division, OPNAV N2/N6F2 following his assignment as the 83rd Commandant of Midshipmen of the United States Naval Academy.

 Klunder was born in Newport News, Virginia and raised in Alexandria, Virginia; he attended Groveton High School and graduated from the United States Naval Academy in 1982.

 After completing a short assignment at the Naval Research Laboratory in Washington, D.C., he entered Naval Aviator training, receiving his "Wings of Gold" on 26 September 1984 in Meridian, Mississippi.

 Klunder's first squadron tour was with Carrier Airborne Early Warning Squadron (VAW) 112 from May 1985 to May 1988.
 While a member of the "Golden Hawks," he made two Western Pacific/Indian Ocean deployments aboard the supercarrier USS Kitty Hawk (CV-63), including a round-the-world cruise.

 Assigned to VAW-110, in May 1988, Rear Admiral Klunder served as flight instructor, Pilot NATOPS Officer, and COMNAVAIRPAC Evaluator.
 During this time he was awarded the “1988 Hawkeye of the Year”.
 In June 1989, he reported to Patuxent River, MD where he completed one year at the U.S. Naval Test Pilot School and two years with the Force Warfare Test Directorate.
 During this assignment, he was awarded the “1991 Test Pilot of the Year”, established 21 world flying records, and obtained a Masters in Aerodynamics and Aviation Systems from the Univ. of Tennessee.
 From October 1992 to February 1995, he served in Japan as the Safety Officer and Maintenance Officer for the “Liberty Bells” of VAW-115.
-His tour included one Operation SOUTHERN WATCH deployment and multiple surge operations to the Western Pacific.
+His tour included one Operation Southern Watch deployment and multiple surge operations to the Western Pacific.
 He next served as the Senior Operations Officer and SIOP Officer for the Joint Staff J-3/National Military Command Center in the Pentagon.
-During this tour, he was involved in such operations as JOINT ENDEAVOR, DESERT STRIKE, and the O’Grady Rescue.
+During this tour, he was involved in such operations as Joint Endeavor, Desert Strike, and the Scott O'Grady rescue.